-- Philosophy of religion
+- Philosophy

-- · Ethics and religion
+- Ethics

 - An in-depth study of a religion

 The main requirement is the ability to consider difficult, thought-provoking questions about human existence.
 A willingness to think deeply and argue is essential.
 Having a grade 5 in RE full course and/or a grade 5 in English is desirable.